Anshul-Gupta24/Character-Level-Language-Model-Tensorflow/README.md

 #### >> python rnntf.py

-#### Output is 200 character long samples of text every 100 iterations of backpropagation.
+#### Output is a 200 character long sample of text after every epoch.